mBarlescu/blogTechTest/README.md

 Express app with postgresql database, implementing ejs files.

+Be sure to, 'npm install' in the CLI.

 To get the database setup make sure postgresql is implemented.
 Then, in the CLI of a new repo, type in: 'createdb blog' You can now type in your CLI: 'psql -f widgets.sql'